Constraining the [CII] luminosity function from the power spectrum of line-intensity maps at redshift 3.6: Bayesian inference

-The marginalized posterior distribution of the model parameters given the LIM PS for survey A is represented in the left panel of Fig.~\ref{fig:constraintsLF} using green tones.
+The marginalised posterior distribution of the model parameters given the LIM PS for survey A is represented in the left panel of Fig.~\ref{fig:constraintsLF} using green tones.
 It is evident that $\Delta^2(k)$ does not constrain $\alpha$ and that all the LF parameters are strongly correlated.
 The contours of the posterior probability elongate along the solid degeneracy lines presented in Fig.~\ref{fig:degLF} but are, of course, broader as the moments of the LF are measured with an uncertainty.
 A careful inspection reveals another small difference: the contours in the $\{\Phi_*,L_*\}$ plane close at low $\Phi_*$ (corresponding to $\alpha$ approaching $-2$) while the corresponding lines in Fig.~\ref{fig:degLF} are unlimited.
-This happens because, in this region of parameter space, the contribution to $\bar{\rho}_L$ from emitters with $L\ll L_*$ is non-negligible but our halo model only considers halos with $M>10^6\,h^{-1}$ M$_\sun$ and thus truncates the LF at the extreme faint-end ($L\lesssim 10$ L$_\sun$) underestimating $\bar{\rho}_L$ with respect to the idealized Schechter function.
+This happens because, in this region of parameter space, the contribution to $\bar{\rho}_L$ from emitters with $L\ll L_*$ is non-negligible but our halo model only considers haloes with $M>10^6\,h^{-1}$ M$_\sun$ and thus truncates the LF at the extreme faint-end ($L\lesssim 10$ L$_\sun$) underestimating $\bar{\rho}_L$ with respect to the idealised Schechter function.

 For comparison, we fit the LF measurements from the ALPINE targeted detections (see Fig.~\ref{fig:fit_LF}) with the same Schechter function.
 The corresponding posterior distribution is displayed with orange tones in the left panel of Fig.~\ref{fig:constraintsLF}.
-The LF data better constrain the model parameters than the LIM PS: the orange shaded regions are narrower and the marginalized posterior for $\alpha$ shows a clear peak around the true value.
+The LF data better constrain the model parameters than the LIM PS: the orange shaded regions are narrower and the marginalised posterior for $\alpha$ shows a clear peak around the true value.

 Eventually, we fit the LIM and LF data simultaneously.
 The resulting posterior distribution is shown in Fig.~\ref{fig:constraintsLF} with violet tones in the left panel.
 In order to compare the constraining power of the different data with a single number, we introduce a FoM defined analogously to Sect.~\ref{sec:nonparam} but for three parameters.
-The ALPINE LF provides constraints that are substantially tighter than the LIM PS (the FoM is a factor 1.9 smaller).
-However, the combination of the two data sets increases the FoM by a factor of 1.2 with the respect to fit to the LF only.
+The ALPINE LF provides constraints that are substantially tighter than the LIM PS (the FoM is a factor 3.9 smaller).
+However, the combination of the two datasets increases the FoM by a factor of 1.1 with respect to the fit to the LF alone.